mcpcpc/kirc.dev/documentation.md

 This guide will walk you through everything you need to know to use kirc effectively.
 Whether you’re new to IRC or just new to kirc, this documentation will help you get started.

-kirc is a tiny, dependency-light IRC client designed with simplicity in mind.
-Its minimal resource footprint makes it suitable for embedded systems, lightweight containers, and resource-constrained environments.
 ---

 ## Table of Contents